 There’s no telling how many of these Salt and Vinegar Chicken Wings I could put down.
 And that’s not even including my boys, so let’s just say – A LOT.

-Because whether you’re making these for a party or just for dinner, you want to make sure you have enough to go around.
+Because whether you’re making these wings for a party or just for dinner, you want to make sure you have enough to go around.

 Can You Bake These Chicken Wings Or Use An Air Fryer?

 There is something to be said about a fried chicken wing.
 Am I Right?
 That’s the kind of chicken wing that you’re going to get when you go out or order from a restaurant – fried.
 That’s why they tastes so damn delicious.

 How about an air fryer?
 Yep, an air fryer will give you the best results if you really don’t want to break out the oil for a deep fry!
 But don’t be afraid to deep fry at home, there’s just a few tips you need to follow to be safe and effective!

 Tips For Frying Chicken Wings: